 Tips for Choosing Toys for Toddlers

-How do you choose which are right for your child?
-How can you tell which are high quality and which will last?
-Below are some ideas for choosing toys that will grow with your child, challenge her, and nurture her overall development (her thinking, physical, language and social-emotional skills).
+How do you choose which gifts are right for your child?
+This article offers some ideas for choosing toys that will grow with your child, challenge her, and nurture her thinking, physical, language, and social-emotional skills.

 Toddlers are little explorers who learn by doing.
 Play gives your child a great opportunity to develop and practice new skills at her own pace by following her unique interests.
 The toys and playthings your child has available to her can shape her development in important ways.